Nyxoy201/nebula/README.md

 - Change Server : Change server with a custom or configured icon, name and description
 - Dm All : Send a private message to all server members
 - Auto Raid : Fast Raid with configured options
+- Custom Bot Presence : Set your presence options in the config file
 ```

 ## <a id="How To Use"></a>📜 » How To Use